dvp2224/SQL-solving-automation-tool/README.md

-# Bajaj Finserv Java Qualifier
+# SpringBoot Application

-This repository contains a Spring Boot application developed for the Bajaj Finserv Java Qualifier test.
 The project demonstrates a robust backend architecture using Java 17, Spring Boot 3, and an H2 in-memory database.
 It is designed to be modular, maintainable, and ready for both development and production deployment.

 ## Table of Contents
 - [Features](#features)